 Structure - anything constructed, erected or assembled that requires a location on or within the ground, or attachment to something having a location on the ground.
 The term "structure" includes, but is not limited to, any buildings, manufactured home, storage tank, sign, wall (retaining or otherwise), swimming pool, fence, ham radio antenna, cellular or radio transmission tower, or other man-made utility and infrastructure.
 The term "structure" excludes public utility poles, flagpoles, transmission lines, television antennas used to improve reception on lots on which they are located, highway and railroad bridges, landscape furniture and decorations, mailboxes, lamp posts, and seasonal decorations.
-Where the phrase "building or structure" appears in these Regulations, it shall be deemed to mean "building or other structure".
-(4/01/07)
+Where the phrase "building or structure" (4/01/07)